mdev88/Diaspora-Native-WebApp/README.md

 # Diaspora Native WebApp

+This is a fork of [Diaspora-Native-WebApp](https://github.com/martinchodev/Diaspora-Native-WebApp) from [martinchodev](https://github.com/martinchodev).

+# Readme file from original project:

 ### About
 This is an unofficial client developed just for the lulz.
 It's currently under development and should be used with that in mind.
 Please submit any bugs you might find.